Peter Doig: Art market

-In 2007, a painting of Doig's entitled White Canoe sold at Sotheby's for $11.3 million, then an auction record for a work by a living European artist.
+In 2007, a painting of Doig's entitled White Canoe (1990-91) sold at Sotheby's for $11.3 million, then an auction record for a work by a living European artist.
 Paul Schimmel, chief curator at the Museum of Contemporary Art, Los Angeles said in an interview that the sale made Doig go from being "a hero to other painters to a poster child of the excesses of the market".

 In 2009, Night Playground (1997–98), a densely painted landscape painting being sold by Joel Mallin, a New York collector, went for $5 million at a Christie's auction in London, well above its high estimate of $3 million.
 Also at Christie's London, The Architect’s Home in the Ravine (1991) was auctioned at £7.66 million in early 2013.

-Later that year, César Reyes, a psychiatrist who lives in Puerto Rico and is one of the artist's biggest collectors, sold Jetty, a 1994 canvas of a lone figure on a dock at sunset, for $11.3 million.
-His painting Gasthof zur Muldentalsperre was sold at Christie's in 2014 for $17,038,276.
+Later in 2013, César Reyes, a psychiatrist who lives in Puerto Rico and is one of the artist's biggest collectors, sold Jetty, a 1994 canvas of a lone figure on a dock at sunset, for $11.3 million.
+His painting Gasthof zur Muldentalsperre (2000-02), now at the Art Institute of Chicago, was sold at Christie's in 2014 for $17,038,276.
 This price was surpassed by Swamped, also sold at Christie's in 2015 for $25,950,000 and in 2021 for $39,000,000.
-Phillips auctioned Peter Doig's 1991 canvas, “Rosedale,” of a Toronto snowfall, which was guaranteed for $25 million and sold for $28.8 million to a telephone bidder, an auction high for the artist.
+Phillips auctioned Peter Doig's 1991 canvas, Rosedale, depicting a Toronto snowfall, which was guaranteed for $25 million and sold for $28.8 million to a telephone bidder, an auction record for the artist at the time.

 In 2016, a former Canadian corrections officer began a $5 million lawsuit against Doig over a picture he claimed was by Doig despite the artist's denial it was his work.
-A Chicago court ruled in Doig's favour later that year, finding that the painting was actually the work of a similarly named man, Peter Doige.
+A Chicago court ruled in Doig's favour later that year, finding that the painting was the work of a similarly named man, Peter Doige.
 In 2023, Doig was awarded $2.5 million in sanctions against the painting's owner, the art gallery representing the owner, and their lawyer.